rocketbot-cl/Jira/README.md

 # Jira

 Interact with the Jira's ecosystem.
+It is able to create, read, update and delete your tickets, move them forward and backward at your will.

 ## How to install this module